 Technically, viscosity is defined as resistance to flow.
 Commonly though, we think of it as an oil’s thickness.
 To be more specific, it is the thickness of an oil at a given temperature.
 The plot thickens (ha!).

 An apple is an apple, no matter what language you use to describe it.
-In the same respect, there are many ways to describe viscosity: SAE Engine, SUS (Seybolt Universal Seconds), cSt (Centistokes), ISO grade, etc. We use SUS.
+In the same respect, there are many ways to describe viscosity: SAE engine, SUS (Seybolt Universal Seconds), cSt (Centistokes), ISO grade, etc. For engine oil, we report both SUS and cSt.
 No matter what you call it, the number given simply defines the thickness of the oil at the standard high temperature.

 Straight Weight vs. Multi-Grade

 The difference between multi-grade and straight-weight oil is simply the addition of a viscosity improving (VI) additive.
-The most common grade of automotive oil in use today is the 5W/30, which is a mineral oil refined with VI additives that leave it reading as an SAE 5W viscosity when cold, yet an SAE 30W when hot (210F).
-The advantage to the multi-weight is that when starting the engine, the multi-viscosity oil (with its thickness of an SAE 5W when cold), allows the engine to spin over more easily.
+The most common grades of automotive oil in use today are 5W/30 and 5W/20, which are mineral oils refined with VI additives that leave it reading as an SAE 5W viscosity when cold, yet an SAE 30W or 20W when hot (at 210°F).
+The advantage to the multi-weight is that when starting the engine, the multi-viscosity oil (with its 5W thickness when cold), allows the engine to spin over more easily.